 - Competency to thrive in core subjects taught in English

-- Higher level language courses available as electives
+- Higher level Chinese courses available including Near Native

-- Language courses from novice to college level, including Advanced Placement (AP) Chinese Language and Culture, and Advanced Topic (AT) Chinese Language: History
+- Higher-level Chinese courses up to college course level, including Advanced Placement (AP) Chinese Language and Culture, Advanced courses, and Advanced Topic (AT) Chinese Language: History

 - Seal of Biliteracy for students who have attained required language proficiency in English and one more language by high school graduation

 - Multiple service clubs that focus on China with travel and language use possibilities that offer experiential learning opportunities and extend learning beyond classrooms